 7. Growing importance of Twitter lists

 Millions of tweeple frequently tweet, and it becomes challenging to read the content you want to see on your feed.
-If you are also struggling to walk through the Twitter path, we highly advise you to set up Twitter lists.
+If you are also struggling to navigate through Twitter, we highly advise you to set up Twitter lists.

 A list is a curated group of Twitter accounts.
 You can create your lists or subscribe to lists created by others.
-Viewing a list timeline will show you a stream of tweets from limited accounts only.
+Viewing a list timeline will show you a stream of tweets from limited accounts.

 Note: List names can’t begin with a number or exceed 25 characters.

-Twitter list is probably the most underutilized yet robust feature.
+Twitter lists are probably the most underutilized yet robust feature.
 Most users don’t know about its existence or how to use it effectively for a Twitter strategy.

-Here’s how you can utilize it.
-Make lists of influencers, new followers, retweeters, and tweeple who often respond to your tweets, people from chats or events, and co-workers.
+Here’s how you can utilize it effectively.
+Think of all the ways you’d like to segregate or group the types of people on your feed.
+You can make lists of celebrities, activity-related, influencers, new followers, retweeters, and tweeple who often respond to your tweets, people from chats or events, and co-workers.
 These lists make engaging with Twitter followers, sharing articles, and retweeting incredibly easy.

-During the annual UFC Summit in Las Vegas, the UFC motivated its fighters to set up Twitter accounts.
-Hundreds of UFC, TUF, and WEC fighters joined Twitter.
-Because of hundreds of accounts, it became challenging for the UFC to identify each fighter, verify the authenticity, and inform the public.
+During the annual UFC Summit in Las Vegas, hundreds of UFC, TUF, and WEC fighters were motivated to join Twitter.
+It became challenging for the UFC to identify each fighter, verify their authenticity, and inform the public.

 But displaying the credibility of authentic fighter accounts and publicizing them to fans posed a bigger challenge.
 UFC then created a master list of fighters on Twitter and shared it on official UFC accounts (i.e., @DanaWhite and @UFC) to spread the word.

 Initially, they struggled with fraud accounts and inconsistencies.
 About 47 fighter accounts were then listed on the UFC Twitter list.
-However, more than 200 non-UFC Twitter accounts crept their way into the list.
+However, more than 200 non-UFC Twitter accounts crept into the list.

 The Twitter account of Frank Mir, one of the UFC’s most well-known fighters, @TheFrankMir, was hard to distinguish from 7 fraud accounts.
-However, after @UFC publicized the ‘fighter list’, Frank Mir’s real account popped out from 4 followers to 2,600 in less than 12 hours.
+However, after @UFC publicized the ‘fighter list,’ Frank Mir’s real account went from 4 followers to 2,600 in less than 12 hours.

 8. A/B Testing and Twitter analytics